DataDog/documentation/content/en/security/cspm/findings.md

 <div class="alert alert-info">Muted findings is a beta feature.
 If you have any feedback or questions, contact <a href="/help">Datadog support</a>.</div>

-There may be times where a finding does not match the use case for your business, or you accept it as a known risk.
-To ignore these types of findings, you can mute the finding for the impacted resource.
+There may be times when a finding does not match the use case for your business, or you choose to accept it as a known risk.
+To ignore these findings, you can mute the finding for the impacted resource.
 This allows you to focus on high-severity and critical findings that require your attention.

 For example, the ['Block Public Access' feature is enabled for S3 bucket][4] rule evaluates whether a S3 bucket is publicly accessible.
 If you have a S3 bucket with static assets that are meant to be publicly shared, you can mute the finding for the S3 bucket.

 Muted findings do not appear in visualizations and do not impact your posture score.
 You can mute pass/fail findings at any time.
 CSPM also provides [several methods](#audit-your-muted-findings) for auditing your muted findings.

-**placeholder for screenshot**
+{{< img src="security/cspm/findings/muted-findings.png" alt="The Mute findings dialog box contains fields for specifying the reason and duration of the mute" style="width:100%;">}}

 1. On the [finding side panel](#explore-your-cloud-misconfigurations-with-findings), select a resource.
 2. Click **Mute**.